6 Best HAM Radios for Cars in 2023 – Reviews & Top Picks

 - Low-quality audio output

-- Bands slowly fail after time
+- Bands slowly fail over time

 - Low-quality construction